rosehartman/frog-trap/trap_model_manduscript copy.md

 Literature Cited
 ----------------

-Altwegg, R. 2003.
-Multistage density dependence in an amphibian.
-Oecologia 136:46-50.

-Benjamin S. Halpern, Steven D. Gaines, and Robert R. Warner.
+Armsworth, P.R. and J.E.
+Roughgarden.
 2005.
-Habitat Size, Recruitment, and Longevity as Factors Limiting Population Size in Stage‚ÄêStructured Species.
-The American Naturalist 165:82-94.
+The Impact of Directed versus Random Movement on Population Dynamics and Biodiversity Patterns.
+The American Naturalist 165:449-465.

 Blaustein, L. 1999.
 Oviposition Site Selection in Response to Risk of Predation: Evidence from Aquatic Habitats and Consequences for Population Dynamics and Community Structure.
 Pages 441-456 in S. Wasser, editor.
 Evolutionary Theory and Processes: Modern Perspectives.
 Springer Netherlands.